Laila Mickelwait

 Laila Mickelwait is an American anti-sex trafficking activist and CEO who founded the Justice Defense Fund.
-She founded the global Traffickinghub movement to "shut down Pornhub" for the distribution and monetization of sexual crime in 2020 and continues to lead the effort.
+She has been combatting sex trafficking since 2006 and founded the global Traffickinghub movement to "shut down Pornhub" for the distribution and monetization of sexual crime in 2020.

-Mickelwait's Traffickinghub petition to "shut down Pornhub and hold its executives accountable for aiding trafficking" has garnered over 2 million signatures from 192 countries and has played an important role in her fight for accountability.
-Mickelwait's activism and leadership of the Traffickinghub movement played a pivotal role in Visa, Mastercard and Discover cutting all ties with Pornhub and Pornhub removing over 80 percent of the site's content, totaling over 30 million images and 10 million videos in what Financial Times called "probably the biggest takedown of content in internet history."
+Mickelwait's Traffickinghub petition to "shut down Pornhub and hold its executives accountable for aiding trafficking" has garnered over 2 million signatures from 192 countries and has played an important role in her work.
+The Sunday Times reported that Mickelwait's campaign resulted in major credit-card and payment companies cutting off services to Pornhub, including Visa and Mastercard.
+Pornhub subsequently removed over 80 percent of the site's content, totaling over 30 million images and 10 million videos in what Financial Times called "probably the biggest takedown of content in internet history."

-In July 2024, Penguin Random House published Mickelwait's true crime memoir about her fight to hold Pornhub accountable titled Takedown: Inside the Fight to Shut Down Pornhub for Child Abuse, Rape, and Sex Trafficking and it quickly earned National Bestseller status by ranking in the top 50 books across all genres on the USA Today bestseller list.
+On July 23, 2024, Penguin Random House published Mickelwait's true crime memoir about her fight to hold Pornhub accountable titled Takedown: Inside the Fight to Shut Down Pornhub for Child Abuse, Rape, and Sex Trafficking.
+On July 31, 2024,Takedown ranked No. 37 on USA Today's list of the 150 best-selling books across all genres.

 Mickelwait has shared her advocacy work through media appearances and interviews on platforms and programs including CNBC's Squawk Box with Andrew Ross Sorkin, Theo Von's This Past Weekend, The Jordan Peterson Podcast, The Jordan Harbinger Podcast, and numerous others.
 Her work and writing has also been featured in outlets such as the New York Times,The New Yorker, USA Today, The Sunday Times, Newsweek, Washington Post, New York Post, among others.